Lakshayghai5577/mongodb-event-management-system/README.md

   name: "Technology",
   description: "Technology conferences and workshops" }
-Events
+3. Events Collection
-Stores details of events created by organizers.
+The Events collection stores details of events created by organizers.
+Each event:

+Belongs to a category

+Is created by one organizer

+Contains ticket pricing and availability

+Key Fields:

+eventId

+title

+description

+category

+dateTime

+venue

+organizerId

+price

+totalTickets

+availableTickets

+status

-Sample Data:
+Sample Document:

 js
 Copy code